SMO Energy

 How to Detect an Oil Tank Leak

 Although the smell of oil can be a sign of a leak in your oil tank, it is not the only way to detect a leak.
 There are a few other signs to keep an eye out for as well.
 For example, if your tank is located outdoors, you might notice that any grass or vegetation around it looks dry or dead.
 If the tank is indoors, you might see a dark area on the floor underneath the leak.
+Another sign of a leak is if your home starts needing heating fuel refills more frequently, even if your habits have not changed and the weather has been similar to years past.
+If you suspect leaking oil, contact a technician immediately.

 How Do You Get Rid of an Oil Smell in the House?

 The first thing to do if you want to get rid of the smell of oil in the home is to find the source of the problem.
 Once that is corrected, the scent might dissipate on its own.
 Opening windows increases ventilation and can help disperse the smell.
+If you can trace the smell to a leak inside your home, your tank and system need immediate attention.
+Call a technician to have someone come and inspect your tank.

 What Are the Risks of an Oil Leak?

-Natural gas has a flammability range between 5 and 15%, which means it can combust when there is more than 5% gas in a gas-air mixture and less than 15% gas in the mixture.
+Natural gas has a flammability range between 5% and 15%, which means it can combust when there is more than 5% gas in a gas-air mixture and less than 15% gas in the mixture.
 Propane has a similar flammability range.
 Since it does not take much gas in the air to cause combustion, a gas leak is usually a greater immediate cause for concern compared to an oil leak.

 That said, an oil leak is still a cause for concern.
 Leaking oil can cause damage to the environment as well as to property.
 There are also some health risks associated with prolonged exposure to oil, such as damage to the kidneys or liver.
-Usually, the exposure to oil needs to be ongoing and undetected for significant health issues to develop.
+Usually, the exposure to oil needs to be ongoing and undetected for health issues to develop.
 If you do suspect that your oil tank is leaking, the sooner the tank is replaced, the better.

 What to Do If a Heating System Has an Oil Leak

+If your oil tank is leaking, the best option is to replace the tank with a new one.
+There are also steps to take to contain the spilled oil, especially if the tank is outside.
 In Maryland, you should call 911, your oil provider and the Department of the Environment to report the spill.
 If there is a local environmental agency in your county, you should also contact them to let them know about the spill.

 Can You Repair a Leaking Oil Tank?